nzuzo-newsnet/mysite/articles/Project Management/03-metrics.md

    *Example:* Tracking “lines of code written” rarely correlates with real progress.

 5. **Time-bound** – The metric should be measured at regular, defined intervals.
-   *Example:* “Defects per sprint” or “weekly uptime percentage” rather than open-ended measures.
+   *Example:* "Defects per sprint" or "weekly uptime percentage" rather than open-ended measures.

 > Poorly chosen metrics can cause more harm than good—teams may optimize for the wrong goals, leading to inefficiency or burnout.

+---

+## References

+[1]: https://www.projectsmart.co.uk/smart-goals.php "SMART Goals and Metrics - Project Management Guide"